13 Outdoor Christmas Lights Ideas and Tips

 Sylvania Icicle Christmas Lights

 With outdoor Christmas lights, sometimes beauty comes from simplicity.
 Enter Sylvania icicle Christmas lights.
 These clear incandescent bulbs create a traditional look to outdoor decorating.
 We like that the wires are white instead of green, which doesn’t look as clean in our opinion.
-Past users recommended caution when storing these lights.
-If you see a red-tipped bulb amongst your string of lights, there’s actually a reason why.
+Past users recommended caution when storing these Christmas decorations.

 Star Christmas String Lights

 Looking for outdoor Christmas light ideas that add a lot of interest without a lot of investment?
 Check out these star Christmas string lights, Hang them in clusters from trees for a dramatic and colorful display, or space them out along the roof line for more visual impact.
 You can also play with different vertical hanging distances.
 Learn how to hang outdoor string lights.

 The set comes with two large stars and four smaller ones, with 100 bulbs in all and 18 inches rational string spacing.
 And yes, you can set these to flashing mode for added shine.